open/close all folders

-- The page image is one of Anne Hathaway from The Dark Knight Rises: Selina Kyle wears a pair of flip-down goggles that look like cat ears when they are in the up position.
+- In The Dark Knight Rises, Selina Kyle wears a pair of flip-down goggles that look like cat ears when they are in the up position.

 - Theme parks usually sell these; the most famous example is Mickey Ears from Disney Theme Parks.